isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 	<summary><h5>26.
 Will quality requirements be imposed on licensees?</h5></summary>

 The licensing framework aims to raise quality of the standards of the cybersecurity service providers over time.
-In view of the need to strike a good balance between industry development and cybersecurity needs, quality requirements will not be imposed on the licensees at the outset. <br>
+In view of the need to strike a good balance between industry development and cybersecurity needs, quality requirements will not be imposed on the licensees at the outset. <br><br>

 CSRO will work with the industry and professional association partners to introduce appropriate standards and certifications in the near future to improve the standing of cybersecurity professionals.
 </details>